alttch/eva3/xc/drivers/phi/phi_devel.rst

   always contain all port states
 * **self.aao_set=True** asks LPI to collect as much data to set as possible, and then call PHI.set method

+The parent constructor sets the variable **self.phi_cfg** to phi_cfg or to {}, so it's safe to work with it with *self.phi_cfg.get(cfgvar)*.

+If **info_only** param is true, it means the controller loaded module only to get its info and the module don't need to intialize itself for work and perform initial tests.

 Primary methods
 ---------------